New appointment announcements will be posted here every Sunday at 1:00 p.m.

 February 2, 2025

-Peggy Holder appointed to Cape May UMC in Cape May, NJ
+Peggy Holder to Cape May UMC

 Peggy’s deep devotion to kingdom-building and her belief in the care and well-being of God’s people fuel her passion for both ministry and service.
 She is excited to embark on this new chapter, where she will serve the congregation and community in Cape May.
 Originally from Barbados, Peggy is a proud alumna of Kingsborough and Baruch Colleges within the City University of New York, as well as Drew Theological Seminary, where she earned her Master of Divinity.